Allison Durbin

-Allison Ann Giles, who performed as Allison Ann Durbin (born 24 May 1950), is a former New Zealand Australian singer, known for her success in the late 1960s and 1970s as the "Queen of Pop".
-Durbin's visual trademark at that time was her lustrous waist-length auburn hair.
-She is a relative of Canadian-born actress and lyric soprano Deanna Durbin.
+Allison Ann Giles, who performed as Allison Durbin (born 24 May 1950), is a former New Zealand Australian singer, known for her success in the late 1960s and 1970s as a teen idol.

 Biography

 Allison Ann Durbin was born in 1950 in Auckland to Owen Durbin (born c.
 1912/1913) and Agnes Durbin, the second eldest of seven children.
-She attended school at Westlake High School, and performed for four-years in a children's choir.
+She attended school at Westlake High School, and performed for four years in a children's choir.
 She became interested in singing and was inspired by artists like Aretha Franklin, Nina Simone and Dionne Warwick, and began performing in public in her early teens.

 After winning a talent contest at an Auckland ballroom, she was signed to Eldred Stebbing's Zodiac Records at the age of 14 and issued a number of singles.
 Her third Zodiac single, a cover of Herman's Hermits "Can't You Hear My Heartbeat", out-sold the original in New Zealand and became her first charted hit.
 She built up a following in New Zealand, recording and fronting the Mike Perjanik Group and travelled with them to Australia in 1966 for residencies in Sydney.
 After nine months in Sydney, she left the group to pursue a solo career, making numerous appearances on Australian TV pop and variety shows.

-Durbin's first single for New Zealand HMV, "I Have Loved Me a Man", (a cover version of the song by Morgana King) became a No. 1 hit in New Zealand and also a hit in Australia.
+Durbin's first single for His Master's Voice, "I Have Loved Me a Man", (a cover version of the song by Morgana King) became a No. 1 hit in New Zealand and also a hit in Australia.
 The song won her a New Zealand music award, 1968 Loxene Golden Disc, and she was named New Zealand Entertainer of the Year in 1969.
-For three years running (1969, 1970 and 1971), she won Australia's King of Pop Award for Best Female Artist, commonly called the "Queen of Pop".
+For three years running (1969, 1970 and 1971), she won Australia's King of Pop Award for "Best Female Artist", commonly called the "Queen of Pop".
 In 1971, she recorded a duet album, Together, with Johnny Farnham, who had been voted Australia's "King of Pop" during the same years Durbin received her awards.